RJCyber1/CTF-writeups/Jersey CTF II/forensics/we-will/Writeup.md

 *Some thoughts*:

 The challenge is named we-will.
 Hmm, this sounds familiar.
-Oh yea, the song: We will rock you. "*We will, we will rock you*" Oh, that is a big hint right there!
+Oh yea, the song: We will rock you. "*We will, we will rock you*."
+Oh, that is a big hint right there!
 I think we need to use rockyou.txt!